ynashed/bionemo-fw-ea/docs/bionemo/quickstart-fw.md

 ### Mounting Code in a Container

 It is possible to mount an alternative version of BioNeMo code inside the container for development purposes.
-This requires setting `PROJECT_PATH` in the `.env` file to the path of the code to be mounted, and then launching the container in interactive development mode with `bash launch.sh dev`.
+This requires setting `PROJECT_PATH` in the `.env` file to the path of the code to be mounted, and then launching the container in interactive development mode with `./launch.sh dev`.
 Inside the container, the `PROJECT_PATH` environment variable will be defined and set to the container path (`/workspace/bionemo`).

 It may also be necessary to recompile the Megatron helpers, which can be done with the script `setup/recompile_megatron_helper.sh`.
 This recompilation should also be done immediately before training starts on clusters as a best practice.

 ### Build and Push Container

 It is highly suggested to pull a prebuilt container for BioNeMo development.
 However, if a container must be built, the `launch.sh` script can also be used to build and push containers to a registry.
-Execute `bash launch.sh build -p` to build a container.
-If pushing to a registry is desired, `bash launch.sh push` will complete this task.
+Execute `./launch.sh build` to build a container.
+If pushing to a registry is desired, `./launch.sh push` will complete this task.